Bill Belton

-William Earl Belton II (born February 2, 1993) is a former American football running back for Penn State Nittany Lions.
+William Earl Belton II (born February 2, 1993) is an American former football running back for Penn State Nittany Lions.
 He was an all-state quarterback at Winslow Township High School.

 Early years

 Belton was born in 1993 in Sicklerville, New Jersey.
 He attended Winslow Township High School where he played quarterback and was named all state in New Jersey.
 He was the first player in New Jersey history to record two consecutive seasons of 2000 passing yards and 1000 rushing yards.